Funerals to be held for two teenage best friends who died in Monaghan crash

 A funeral mass for Kiea McCann, 17, will be held at the Sacred Heart Chapel in Clones at 2pm on Thursday, and will be laid to rest in Mount St Oliver’s Cemetery.

-A funeral service will be held for Dlava Mohamed, 16, at the Clonskeagh Mosque and Culture Centre in Dublin at 1.30pm on Thursday, and she will be laid to rest in Newcastle Muslim Cemetery.
+A funeral service will be held for Dlava Mohamed, 16, at the Clonskeagh Mosque and Cultural Centre in Dublin at 1.50pm on Thursday, and she will be laid to rest in Newcastle Muslim Cemetery.

+A hearse carrying Dlava’s remains left the family home in Clones early on Thursday and arrived in Clonskeagh shortly after 10am.

+Her body will be washed and shrouded, according to Islamic tradition, in five pieces of white cloth.

+Her family will then spend time with her until the funeral prayer.

-A coach carrying family and friends of Dlava is to leave Clones’ town square The Diamond at 6.45am on Thursday and drive on to Dublin.
+A coach carrying her family and friends followed the cortege on the journey to Dublin.

 Largy College principal Sharon Magennis described Dlava, who had just completed her Junior Cert exam, as “always very happy” and “bubbly”, and Kiea as “pleasant and courteous” and who had hoped to go on to study childcare.